-2. Supervise Children (and Pets) at all Times
+2. Supervise children (and pets) near a bonfire at all times.

 Never leave children (or pets) unattended near fires.

 3. Pick a safe spot to have a bonfire

 - Check with local authorities about when and where bonfires are allowed in your area.
-You may need a permit.
+You may need a fire permit.
 Some counties only allow bonfires in designated areas at certain times of the year.

 - Dig a shallow pit surrounded by bricks or stones or use a designated fire pit for your bonfire or campfire.
 (This will keep the fire from spreading.)

 - Never have a bonfire close to trees, shrubs, tents, homes or other structures.

-- Make sure the fire is not under tree branches.
+- Make sure your campfire is not under tree branches.

 - Have a bonfire in a spot with no dry brush around.
-Clear it at least 10 feet away from your fire pit.
+Clear the area around your campfire at least 10 feet away from your fire pit.

-Soft wood such as pine is more likely to throw off sparks that can easily burn someone or start a fire.
-Use hardwoods such as oak that has been dried or cured to avoid this danger.
+Softwood such as pine is more likely to throw off sparks that can easily burn someone or start a fire.
+Use a hardwood for your bonfire such as oak that has been dried or cured to avoid this danger.

 Never cut live trees or branches from trees.
 Green uncured wood produces more smoke, smaller flames, and less heat when they are used for campfires.

-5. Know How to Build and Start a Bonfire
+5. Know how to build and start a bonfire or campfire

 - Make a tipi with a few pieces of dry hardwood.